Senior Leadership Team

 James is responsible for the Didcot Sixth Form, working across both St Birinus School and Didcot Girls' School.
 He lives in Didcot, though hails originally from the North, and enjoys anything that takes him to more mountainous terrain.

-Miss S Roberts - Assistant Headteacher, Raising Standards Leader
+Miss S Roberts - Deputy Headteacher, Curriculum and Standards Leader

 Sarah Roberts graduated from Oxford University with a degree in English Language and Literature in 2007.
 After two years working in academic publishing, Sarah returned to Oxford University to gain her PGCE and to complete an MSc in Learning and Teaching.
 Following a training placement at Didcot Girls’ School, Sarah successfully applied for her first teaching post at the school and has never looked back.
 Prior to becoming Assistant Headteacher, Sarah held the post of Head of English and Media and was an associate member of the Senior Leadership Team.
 As Assistant Headteacher, Sarah is the Raising Standards Leader with responsibility for the academic progress of Year 11.